-As with all strength exercises, follow any instructions from your doctor, start with a light weight, and focus on your form.
+As with all strength exercises, follow any instructions from your doctor, especially if you have a chronic condition, an injury, or balance issues.
+Start with a light weight, and focus on your form.
 As you feel able and confident, gradually increase the weight carried or the total distance you walk.

 A good rule of thumb: Aim to feel like you’re working at a 7 on a scale of 1 to 10, with 10 being the hardest you can imagine exerting yourself.
 “If the exercise becomes easy,” Kolba says, “add some weight or walk a longer distance to keep feeling challenged.”

 The carry variations below are organized from least to most challenging to help you pick the best option for your body and strength level.
 That said, even advanced exercisers should continue doing the more basic variations, Kolba says, as performing multiple types of carries allows for the most well-rounded benefits.